atulkakrana/helper.github/README.md

 ### Examples
 See below *prepro.set* file with options for:

-1. Preprocessing paired-end sequencing libraries
+**1**.
+Preprocessing paired-end sequencing libraries using the bundled adpaters:

             @libs               = SRR501912,SRR501913   <FASTQ file names separated with comma, and without the file extensions.
 For example, HEN1-1,HEN1-8.
 For paired-end data: e.g., SRR501912_1.fastq and SRR501912_2.fastq.
 Use core_name (SRR501912) without suffix _1.fastq or_2.fastq>